 Rate this page:

 Welcome to the Jira developer community!
-This page provides some resources which will help you get started developing for Jira Server.
+This page will help you get started developing for Jira Data Center.

-Jira's plugin system allows you to build apps that customize and extend Jira.
-An app (also known as a plugin or add-on) is a bundle of code, resources and a special configuration file that can be installed on a Jira site to add new functionality, or change the behavior of existing features.
+With Jira's app system, you can build apps that customize and extend Jira.
+An app (formerly known as a plugin or add-on) is a bundle of code, resources, and a particular configuration file that you can install on your Jira instance to add new functions or modify existing features.

 There are two main types of apps: